Attorneys for Back Injuries From Truck Accidents

 - Total: $2,368,000

-She sued the truck driver for starting the accident.
-At trial, the defendant truck driver replied that the woman should have kept a better lookout herself, driven slower, and sounded her alarm prior to colliding with the third vehicle.
-The jury sided with the woman and awarded her $55,000 for her injuries including the following damages:
+During the trial, the defendant truck driver replied that the woman should have been on the lookout, driven slowly, and halted before colliding with the third vehicle.
+The jury sided with the plaintiff and awarded her $55,000 for her injuries and damages, including the following damages: